Quickstart

 11/12/2025 5:51:06 AM: Information: Hello Weik.io: This message comes from the application.properties

-The integration is now running!
-You’ll see the message logged every 3.5 seconds.
+It is logging the message every 3.5 seconds.

 Press q to stop the integration.